 In other cases, some pharmaceutical stocks are up and coming, with much smaller market capitalizations.
 These are known as rising pharmaceutical shares and might specialize in a certain niche of the healthcare space, and offer much higher growth potential.

-Why Invest in Pharmaceutical Stocks?
+Why Do Some People Invest in Pharmaceutical Stocks?

-Pharmaceutical stocks are often sought-after by investors for a number of reasons, which we expand on below.
+Pharmaceutical stocks are often sought-after by some investors for a number of reasons, which we expand on below.

 As a result, there will always be a need for such products – irrespective of how the economy is performing.
 For example, while the vast majority of companies making up the S&P 500 went down in value in 2008, the likes of Vertex Phamaceuticals Inc. increased its stock price by over 30.8%.

 Then you have Edwards Lifesciences Corp – a manufacturer of medical devices, which saw its stocks increase by just under 20% during the same period.
-Ultimately, the stock markets will always move in cycles, so a basket of pharmaceutical stocks (alongside other defensive sectors) is worth considering during times of economic uncertainties.

 Strong and Stable